hack3rs.ca network-security

 3. How Defenders Mitigate and Prepare

-Build detection coverage for pre-impact behaviors: suspicious auth patterns, lateral movement, security-control changes, backup tampering, and unusual outbound transfers.
-Pair network and host telemetry for confidence.
+Build detection coverage specifically for pre-impact behaviors: suspicious auth sequences, lateral movement via admin protocols, security-control tampering, backup config changes, and unusual outbound data transfers.
+Network and host telemetry together give you the confidence to act before the encryption event.

 detection-signals